treeverse/lakeFS/docs/deploying/upgrade.md

 # Migrating

-In case migration is required, stop the running lakeFS service.
+In case a migration is required, first stop the running lakeFS service.
 Using the new lakeFS version, run the following:

 ```bash